-(10) Case-insensitive agreement in Nepali (Coon and Parker 2019)
+- (10) Case-insensitive agreement in Nepali (Coon and Parker 2019)

 - a.
 Maile yas pasal-mā patrikaā kin-ē.

-1SG.ERG DEM store-LOC newspaper.NOM buy-1SG'I bought the newspaper in this store.'
+1SG.ERG DEM store-LOC newspaper.NOM buy-1SG

+'I bought the newspaper in this store.'

 - b.
 Ma thag-ī-ē.

-1SG.NOM cheat-PASS-1SG
+1sg.nom cheat-PASS-1sg

 'I was cheated.'

 Nepali also allows dative subjects, and these do not agree, just as they do not in Hindi.
 Broadly speaking, there appears to be a hierarchy for case visibility in which unmarked case (nominative) ranks above dependent cases (accusative and ergative), followed by oblique cases (dative); each language chooses a point along the hierarchy below which DPs are invisible for agreement (Bobaljik 2008).
-As such, Nepali is best characterized as a language in which DPs bearing unmarked or is accusative, there is no DP which is eligible for agreement.
+As such, Nepali is best characterized as a language in which DPs bearing unmarked or dependent case are visible, but those with an oblique case are not.
+We can easily encode such information in our TSL grammar.
+In the case of Nepali agreement, we simply project DPs if they are nominative or ergative, though not if they are dative, as in (11).

+13The same is true of marked objects, which can be considered to bear accusative case.
+Thus, when the subject is either ergative or dative and the object is accusative, there is no DP which is eligible for agreement.
 In this case, default agreement arises.
 We will see an example of this momentarily in our discussion of Icelandic, so I omit treatment of this phenomenon here.

-&lt;sup>14A reviewer expressed concern about the potential power of these conditional tier projection rules.
+14A reviewer expressed concern about the potential power of these conditional tier projection rules.
 Because the lexicon is finite, so too is the set of possible tier projections.
 Therefore, we gain no power compared to exhaustively listing every item.
 The current notation serves only as a convenient shorthand.